UoB-COMSM0110/2024-group-19/README.md

   <img src='/ReportMaterial/TLXstage1.png' lt=" TLX stage 1 " style="width:100%"/>
 </figure>

-The NASA TLX questions were weighted by the users who underwent the TLX scoring and determined based on their opinions.
-Using the average weightage, it informed the final aggregate workload as sum of each individual score was multiplied by the question weightage before being divided by 15.
-The TLX scores highlighted that majority of the effort needed to play out game came from the performance of each player, the effort and their frustrations.
+The NASA TLX questions were subjected to pair-wise comparisons by users who underwent TLX scoring.
+These comparisons yielded weightings for each category, calculated using the average scores.
+These weightings were then utilized to determine the final aggregate workload.
+Each individual score was multiplied by the corresponding question weightage and divided by 15.

+The TLX scores revealed that the predominant effort required to engage with the game stemmed from the performance of each player, their exertion, and the frustrations encountered during gameplay.

 ---
 ### Insights